OctopusDeploy/docs/src/pages/docs/insights/index.md

 This also allows you to easily identify contributors to a performance trend you see at the aggregated level.
 It provides a breakdown of the highest and lowest performing projects and releases that may significantly impact the overall performance.
 This enables you to identify where things are improving or declining and take action based on that.

 :::div{.hint}
-Users who have view permissions to Space-level Insights reports will see sanitized data on projects / environments they don’t have access to.
+Users who have view permissions to Space-level Insights reports will see sanitized data on projects / environments they don't have access to.
 :::

 Space level DevOps insights are available to customers with an [enterprise subscription](https://octopus.com/pricing).